Liangliang-Shang/python/python-tutorial-5.md

 >>> n == names                   # they are equal
 True
 ```
 + Keyword Parameters and Defaults
+Only those parameters which are at the end of the parameter list can be given default argument values.
 ```Python
 >>> def hello(greeting='Hello', name='world'):
 ...     print '%s, %s!' % (greeting, name)